awsdocs/aws-systems-manager-user-guide/doc_source/change-manager-account-setup.md

    1. Choose **Add**\.

-   1. Select the check box next to the name of each user or group you want to assign as an approver for change freeze events\.
+   1. Select the check box next to the name of each user, group, or IAM role you want to assign as an approver for change freeze events\.

    1. Choose **Add approvers**\.